infinity7428/hANMCL/README.md

 ## Updates
 [2022/07/01] We release the official PyTorch implementation of hANMCL.
-[2022/09/21] Support PascalVOC and MSCOCO datasets.
+[2022/09/21] Support Pascal VOC and MS-COCO datasets.

 ## Requirements
 <pre><code>Linux with Python == 3.7.0